SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

 * :py:data:`worker_func` is the name of the function that does the worker's job
 * :py:data:`success` is the name of the function to be called when the worker finishes successfully
-* :py:data:`failure` is the name of the function to be caled when the worker fails
+* :py:data:`failure` is the name of the function to be called when the worker fails

 All 3 functions must be defined in the worker module.
 Their required call signatures and return values are described below.